lulian666/scrum-tracker/.swm/mongoose-what-ive-learned-along-the-way.ea185.sw.md

 <br/>

 Note that when you use document.`deleteOne()`<swm-token data-swm-token=":src/services/activity.service.ts:59:7:9:`    // await attachment.deleteOne()`"/>, this automatically deletes the id that's nested in the father document.

+Turns out this is not true.
+When I delete the activity it didn't do the things described above.
+I just can't see the activity in the front end cause this id has no content to display.

+In summary, `deleteOne`<swm-token data-swm-token=":src/services/activity.service.ts:59:7:7:`    // await attachment.deleteOne()`"/> just delete the document itself, period.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/services/activity.service.ts
 ```typescript